mitmedialab/unhangout/ansible/README.md

 As of now, this is a somewhat opinionated and un-flexible configuration; but it can act as a starting point for broader use.

+NOTE: This configuration uses submodules, so be sure to run `git submodule init` followed by `git submodule update` within this repository before use.

 ## Installation

 1. Register a domain name or establish a subdomain and point it to the server you'd like to use.